EB-1A Green Cards: Requirements, Petitions, and Process

 Working with an Attorney

 Petitioning for an EB-1A, employment-based visa is a complicated process.
 You will want to make sure that all forms and evidence presentation is done correctly in order to get the best results.
 Working with an experienced immigration attorney will help ensure the most thorough petition and outcome.
-The lawyers at Scott D. Pollock & Associates, P.C. have had over 30 years of experience in immigration law.
+The Chicago Immigration lawyers at Scott D. Pollock & Associates, P.C. have had over 30 years of experience in immigration law.
 Contact us today at (312) 444-1940 for legal assistance.

 We're looking forward to hearing from you!